awsdocs/aws-codedeploy-user-guide/doc_source/getting-started-create-service-role.md

 + Publish information to Amazon SNS topics\.
 + Retrieve information about CloudWatch alarms\.
 + Read and update Elastic Load Balancing\.
+**Note**
+ If you create your Auto Scaling group with a launch template, you must add the following permissions:
+ `ec2:RunInstance`
+ `ec2:CreateTags`
+ `iam:PassRole`
+ For more information, see [Allow a User to Create Deployments Using an Auto Scaling Group Created by a Launch Template](auth-and-access-control-iam-identity-based-access-control.md#identity-based-policies-example-4), [Create a Service Role](#getting-started-create-service-role), and [Creating a Launch Template for an Auto Scaling Group](https://docs.aws.amazon.com/autoscaling/ec2/userguide/create-launch-template.html)\.

-For Amazon ECS deployments, attach the **AWSCodeDeployRoleForECS** policy\.
+For Amazon ECS deployments, if you want full access to support services, attach the **AWSCodeDeployRoleForECS** policy\.
 It provides the permissions for your service role to:
 +  Read, update, and delete Amazon ECS task sets\.
 +  Update Elastic Load Balancing target groups, listeners, and rules\.
 +  Invoke AWS Lambda functions\.
 +  Access revision files in Amazon S3 buckets\.
++  Retrieve information about CloudWatch alarms\.
++ Publish information to Amazon SNS topics\.

+For Amazon ECS deployments, if you want limited access to support services, attach the **AWSCodeDeployRoleForECSLimited** policy\.
+It provides the permissions for your service role to:
++  Read, update, and delete Amazon ECS task sets\.
 +  Retrieve information about CloudWatch alarms\.
 + Publish information to Amazon SNS topics\.